Religion and circumcision

 Religious circumcision is generally performed shortly after birth, during childhood, or around puberty as part of a rite of passage.
 Circumcision for religious reasons is most frequently practiced in Judaism and Islam.
 In some African and Eastern Christian denominations male circumcision is an established practice, and require that their male members undergo circumcision.

 Abrahamic religions

 Rastafari

-Rastafari beliefs on circumcision are often rooted in the Old testament ideas of one's body as a temple.
-Unnecessarily removing part of your body is seen damaging and in conflict with living naturally.
+Rastafari beliefs on circumcision are often rooted in the Old Testament ideas of one's body as a temple.
+Unnecessarily removing part of your body is seen as damaging and in conflict with living naturally.

 Judaism

 Alternative practice

 Brit shalom (Hebrew: ברית שלום; "Covenant of Peace") is an alternative naming ceremony that does not involve circumcision.

 Christianity

 Modern Christianity

 "Scène de la circoncision de Jésus", a sculpture in the Cathedral of Chartres.

 Circumcision is considered a customary practice among Oriental Christian denominations such as the Coptic, Ethiopian, and Eritrean Orthodox churches.
 The practice is near-universal in the Ethiopian Orthodox Church.
 Some Christian churches in South Africa oppose circumcision, viewing it as a pagan ritual, while others, including the Nomiya church in Kenya, require circumcision.
 It is common in Cameroon, Democratic Republic of the Congo, Eritrea, Ghana, Liberia, and Nigeria.